Choosing the right label

 Is the label in front of me:

 - Clear.
-About what the label means and how the rating has been arrived at.
+About what the it means and how the rating has been assigned.

 - Transparent.
-With respect to the analysis procedures and its undertakings.
+About the analysis procedures and its undertakings.

 - Verified.
-Are the test results verified by random analyses?
+Are the test results verified by regular re-tests?

 - Complete.
 Do the analyses take all factors into account?

 - Independent.
-Of customers, service providers and lobbyists or interest groups.
+Of customers, service providers and interest groups.

 - Certified.
 By reputable international bodies.